Overall progress for this grade

 - Click on a finger to hear the note.

 - The green arrows on the fingerboard select the ascending (up) and descending (down) scale.
 Note that if the notes and fingering are the same both up and down, you will not see any change (advanced feature, see above).

 - The yellow notes highlight the keynotes in the scale.
 These are the long notes in the long tonic rhythm pattern.

-- Tempo settings are automatically set for ABRSM exam scales.
+- Tempo settings are set automatically based on exam board recommendations.
 Change the speed using the slider or tempo box.
 Tempo range between 8 and 320 bpm (beats per minute).